Basic Approach to Corporate Governance

 In September 2017, the Group introduced a new compensation plan (a board incentive plan (BIP) trust) to more clearly define the relationship between the remuneration of the Company’s directors (excluding outside directors and non-residents of Japan) and executive officers (excluding non-residents of Japan; collectively, “Directors, etc.”) and the Group’s business results in the medium-to-long term as well as the Company’s shareholder value, while creating a sound incentive to enhance business results and corporate value in the mediumto-long term.
 As a result, remuneration for directors of the Company consists of monthly compensation and stock compensation, and remuneration for outside directors who are independent from business execution consists of monthly compensation only.

 This is a performance-linked stock compensation plan that aims to establish a clearer relationship between remuneration for Directors, etc. and the value of the Group’s stock.
 The Company's shares are purchased from the market as officer compensation, kept in a trust account and delivered in accordance with the recipient’s position and degree of achievement of the performance targets in the Midterm Business Policies.

 |Category||Number of Recipients||Officer Remuneration||Remarks|

-- For directors, a portion of remuneration for serving concurrently as a director of a subsidiary of the Company is borne by the subsidiary as expenses.
+- Of all directors, part of remunerations, etc. for serving concurrently as directors of subsidiaries of the Company are borne by the subsidiaries as expenses.

-The total amount of director remuneration, combining the amount borne by the Company above and the amount borne by subsidiaries,was ￥173,976 thousand.
+Amount of remunerations, etc. to directors, combining the amount borne by the Company above and the amount borne by the subsidiaries, is ¥194,852 thousand.

-- The number of recipients includes one director who retired at the close of the 28ht Ordinaly General Meeting of Shareholders held on December 19, 2018.
-One outside director who serves without remuneration is not included in the number of recipients.
+- The number of payees includes one outside director who retired on August 31, 2020 and one outside company auditor who retired at the close of the 29th Ordinary General Meeting of Shareholders held on December 18, 2019.

 Reasons for Appointment of Outside Directors